Elijah0413/digital-logic/reflection.md

 # Digital Logic
-All microprocessor-based systems, including those in computers, robotics, cars, and industrial control systems, are built on digital electronics.
-In addition to giving students an extensive review of numerous crucial ideas, elements, and techniques, this course exposes them to digital electronics.
-The most recent information on digital fundamentals from basic concepts to programmable logic devices will be taught to students.
-Practical experience with the simulator software, real devices, and circuits covered in class is provided by laboratory experiments.
+All microprocessor-based systems, from computers to robotics, cars, and industrial control systems, are rooted in digital electronics. 🌐🤖 This course not only provides students with a comprehensive overview of essential concepts and techniques but also immerses them in the realm of digital electronics. 🛠️💻 Students will learn the latest in digital fundamentals, from basic principles to programmable logic devices. 🧠 Hands-on experience with simulator software, real devices, and class-covered circuits is gained through engaging laboratory experiments. 🔍🔧

 ## Assignment